 Show All Answers

-Even though we have two vaccines approved for emergency use, it will still take time before everyone can get it.
-There are currently a limited number of vaccine doses available to states from the federal government.
-This means there is not enough vaccine for everyone who wants one yet.
+Even though we have three vaccines approved for emergency use, it will still take time before everyone can get it.
+Individuals 16 and older are eligible for the COVID-19 vaccine in Minnesota.

 You may also call the City of Edina’s vaccine hotline, 952-903-5777, for a recorded message with current local information.